 1. Pump Up Your Exercise

 Obviously, if you are a couch potato, you can expect to struggle even with some simple exercise.
 Whatever your fitness level is, the first step to improve your cardiovascular endurance is to increase your routine or activity.
-This can be as simple as taking a longer walk or trying new classes at the gym.
+This can be as simple as taking a longer walk, jogging, or trying new classes at the gym.

 There are also kinds of exercises that will do wonders for your cardiovascular endurance, like riding a bike, walking, running, jumping, and biking faster.